A. Oakey Hall: Political career

-Post-mayoral career
+Post-mayoral career, later life, and death

 Some time after the last trial, Hall wrote and acted in his own play entitled The Crucible, where he played the lead part, a man falsely accused of stealing.
 The play, which ran for two or three weeks at Abbey's Park Theatre in November 1876 was a flop.
 The lessee and manager, William Stuart was unable to continue in business and swiftly sold the theatre to Henry E. Abbey.
 Stuart, whose real name was Edmund O'Flaherty, was an adventurer and swindler and former Irish M.P. with strong links to extreme financial, judicial, and political fraud and corruption in Ireland.

 Hall returned to his work as an attorney.
 He subsequently suffered a nervous breakdown and lived for a time in London without knowledge of having done so.

-Later life

-After the nervous breakdown and returning to New York, Hall traveled between London and New York, involving himself in political issues, laws, writing and business.
+In November 1877 he returned to New York and in 1879 he became the editor for the New York World.
+In 1882 he moved to London as a correspondent for the New York Herald.
 In London he became an ardent spokesperson for municipal reform.
-He also was a London correspondent for the New York Herald and the Morning Journal.
 Hall sued Viscount Bryce for defamation of character and libel, but the case was eventually dropped.
 His daughter Cara de la Montagnie Hall married Rear Admiral Thomas Holdup Stevens III, but maintained her name to honor her father.
+In 1892, he returned to New York City.

 In 1894, Hall defended Emma Goldman against charges of inciting to riot in New York City.
 He lost the case (she was sentenced to a year in prison), but she credited him with reducing the charges against her and providing her a platform to air her anarchist views.
 She described him as a great champion of free speech.

-Hall died of heart disease on October 7, 1898, in New York City, and was buried at Trinity Cemetery, located at 155th Street and Broadway in Manhattan.
-He was 72.
+Hall died of heart disease on October 7, 1898, in New York City, and was buried at Trinity Church Cemetery and Mausoleum, located at 770 Riverside Drive in Manhattan.